NIP-05: Domain Verification

 NIP-05 maps Nostr public keys to human-readable internet identifiers like user@example.com.
-This provides a way to verify identity through domain ownership without requiring trust in a central authority.
+It gives users a DNS-backed identity hint that clients can verify over HTTPS.

 How It Works